 The Pastor or his designee advertises staff openings, receives and screens applications and selects the most qualified candidates for interviews.
-The Pastor has the final responsibility for the hiring of personnel.
-The Principal has the final responsibility for the training of personnel.
+The Pastor has the final responsibility for the hiring and training of personnel.
 Search committees are generally used to fill professional staff openings.
 The procedure used may vary, depending on the nature of the position and the time available.